atbulbs/phaser_memory_leak_test/README.md

 # phaser memory leak test demo

 # to phaser author
   We built a SPA and use phaser to create game.
-In our project, the game instance has to be created and destroyed for many times.
-Mean while, we found that, the momory increased gradually.What was the worest, our app in mobile would be crashed, so we test the memory leak through this demo.
+In our project, the game instance created and destroyed for many times.
+Mean while, we found that, the momory increased every time.What was the worest, our app in mobile always crashed, so we test the memory leak by this demo.
 Looking forward to your reply.

 # run test
  * open the link [https://atbulbs.github.io/phaser_memory_leak_test/](https://atbulbs.github.io/phaser_memory_leak_test/)